victor-smirnov/jenny-old/README.md

 * B-Tree-based dynamic versioned data *containers* and
 * Pointer-based LinkedData *documents* allocated compactly in arenas with predictable binary data layout.

 Containers are versioned and may have arbitrary size.
 Documents have value semantics and can be stores as data values in containers.
 They may also have arbitrary binary data size, but optimized to be small.
 LinkedData documents are similar to JSON, but unlike the latter, the former support much more data types natively, besides strings, numbers, maps and arrays.
-LinkedData documents are immidiately quaryable, no data type conversion is necessary for processing.
+LinkedData documents are immediately quaryable, no data type conversion is necessary for processing.
 They are nearly ideal storage format for parsed abstract syntax trees.

-Vesioning in Memoria is similar to (D)VCS.
+Versioning in Memoria is similar to (D)VCS.
 Containers can be updated, and updates are grouped to snapshots (commits).
-Once a snapshot is committed, it becames immutable.
-All futher updates will require creating a new version.
+Once a snapshot is committed, it became immutable.
+All further updates will require creating a new version.
 Different versions can be merged by moving specific updates from existing versions to a new one.
-The main difference from DVCS is that *all versions are matherialized and available for reading simultaneously*.
+The main difference from DVCS is that *all versions are materialized and available for reading simultaneously*.
 No "checkouting" is necessary.
 This enables various cross-version source code analysis techniques.
-Because of [snapshot isolation](https://en.wikipedia.org/wiki/Snapshot_isolation), code analyzers can be run as long as they need, incoming incremental updates do not affect the code they are curently operating with.
+Because of [snapshot isolation](https://en.wikipedia.org/wiki/Snapshot_isolation), code analyzers can be run as long as they need, incoming incremental updates do not affect the code they are currently operating with.
 Moreover, writers do not affect readers in any way.
 Once snapshot reference is obtained from the version history, all further data access is mostly lockless (modulo short-term locks in a cache and in the OS kernel).

 But such powerful functionality comes with cost.
 Like in many DVCS, versions in Memoria are stored as a difference between current and "parent" versions.
 But this difference is stored as a set ob updated blocks (i.e. materialized form of update), which are typically of the size between 4KB and 1MB.
 Because of that, versions in Memoria are much larger than versions in DVCS.
 Fortunately, for typical Jenny's usecases (large code bases) storage space is not an issue.
 Compiled artifacts (object code, intermediate files etc) require way more storage space than source codes.

-Jenny's *Code Model* is a set of spcialized Memoria containers, LinkedData types, domain-specific query languages and related logic implementing transpiler workflow, parsing ASTs for Jenny, C++ and various embedded DSLs, synchronization with other (remote) repositories, various auxiliary functions and data types supporting code analysers and refactoring.
+Jenny's *Code Model* is a set of specialized Memoria containers, LinkedData types, domain-specific query languages and related logic implementing transpiler workflow, parsing ASTs for Jenny, C++ and various embedded DSLs, synchronization with other (remote) repositories, various auxiliary functions and data types supporting code analyzers and refactoring.

 ## Roadmap
 TBD